How To Build Your Basic Keywords List

 The next thing is to figure out which keywords you want rule out and group the remaining ones into clusters, putting all the related keywords together.

-- AdWords Basics
+- Google Ads Basics

-- How To Prepare For Using AdWords
+- How To Prepare For Using Google Ads

-- How To Understand Google AdWords
+- How To Understand Google Ads

 - How To Build Your Basic Keywords List

-- How To Bid On Google AdWords
+- How To Bid On Google Ads

 - How To Track Your Results

-- How To Become An AdWords Expert
+- How To Become An Google Ads Expert

-- How To Hire An AdWords Professional
+- How To Hire An Google Ads Professional

 - Adwords Advanced Techniques